casework/ontology.caseontology.org/CONTRIBUTE.md

 ## Directions for deployment of this repository as a documentation service

-For the deployment of the documentation, we assume this repository is cloned to a Linux server, becoming the directory `/srv/http/case-docs/public/`.
-If you clone it to another directory, ensure that any commands which tell you to alter the permissions to the mentioned directory or configuration files that use it are updated.
+For the deployment of the documentation, we assume this repository is cloned to a Linux server, becoming the directory `/srv/http/ontology.caseontology.org/`.
+The nginx configuration file and casedocs systemctl service file are pathed to this directory by default.

 ### Configuration
-To deploy, the system will need to have **Apache2** installed and this repository cloned on it.
-We will use  *Apache2's VirtualHost* feature and *mod_rewrite* extension to route traffic to the proper documentation pages.
-This CONTRIBUTE.md page will outline installing **Apache2** and utilizing the **Makefile** to test the setup.
+To deploy, the system will need to have **Nginx** installed and this repository cloned on it.
+We will use a simple **flask** router and a a series of version-specific mapping files to route traffic to the proper documentation pages.
+This CONTRIBUTE.md page will outline installing **Nginx** and utilizing the **Makefile** to test the setup.
 All commands will assume the deployment system is a debian-based system *(such as Ubuntu)*.

 First, update the package repositories and update the system: